nottombrown/rl-teacher/README.md

 #### Run your agent
 Now we're ready to train an agent with human feedback!

 Note: if you have access to a remote server, we highly recommend running the agent training remotely, and provide feedback in the webapp locally.
 You can run both the agent training and the feedback app on your local machine at the same time.
-However, it will be annoying, because the rendering process during training will steal focus, and also because training will be slow.
+However, it will be annoying, because the rendering process during training will often steal window focus.
 For more information on running the agent training remotely, see the [Remote Server instructions](#using-a-remote-server-for-agent-training) below.

 Run the command below to start the agent training.
 The agent will start to take random actions in the environment, and will generate example trajectory segments for you to label:

     $ python rl_teacher/teach.py -p human --pretrain_labels 175 -e Reacher-v1 -n human-175
     Using TensorFlow backend.